JnyJny/busylight/docs/README.md

 are busy.
 The general capabilities of the presense lights tend to be
 similar: turn on with a color, turn off, and blink on and off.

-After that, the capabilities of lights begins to diverge.
-Several can play a tune from a selection stored in firmware.
+After that, the capabilities of lights begin to diverge.
+Several lights can also play a tune from a selection stored in firmware.
 Some lights are "write-only" and others provide introspection into the current state of the device.
 Most devices can maintain their current state without further software intervention, while some require a keep-alive heartbeat to continue their current state.
+Some are even capabable of running rudimentary stored programs!

 The following is a technical review of each of the lights, their capabilties, and difficulties encountered while adding support for them.
 All of these